drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ### The professional's mini guide to A+ video conferencing

-Quality audio and video don't just project professionalism; they also reduce distractions and help conversations be more productive.
+Quality audio and video project professionalism, reduce distractions and help conversations be more productive.
 Now, about that camera - position it at eye level to avoid that unflattering up-the-nose angle and to keep your posture in check.
 That's also why a laptop built-in cam won't cut it here.
 And for a real pro move in 1:1s, switch off your self-view during calls to make the interaction feel more genuine.
 How to maintain the illusion of eye contact?
 Position two small windows just beneath your camera: one for the meeting's shared notes document and the other for your colleague's video feed.
 Boom!

 Now, how's that for nailing the lingua franca of remote engineering?